HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Potential_micro_services.md

 <br>

 ### deleteListentries_ms.php
-Listentries are duggas, headers, tests etc..
+Listentries are duggas, headers, tests etc. This microservice DELETES listentries from the database.
+Should not be confused with the microservice removeListentries (that changes to visible value of the listentrie to "hide" it.
+This will enable restoring deleted items).

 _DELETE_ operation on the table __'useranswer'__ to remove rows where: